Thematic Apperception Test: Scoring systems

-General Interpretation
+General interpretation

-Interpretation of the responses will vary depending on the examiner and what type of scoring was used.
+Interpretation of the responses varies depending on the examiner and the type of scoring used.
 It is common that the standard scoring systems are used more in research settings than clinical settings.
 Individuals can select certain scoring systems if they have the goal to evaluate a specific variable such as motivation, defense mechanisms, achievement, problem-solving skills, etc. If a clinician selects not to use a scoring system, there are some general guidelines that can be utilized.
 For example, the stories created by the individuals in response to the TAT cards are a combination of three things: the card stimulus, the testing environment, and the personality of the examinee.
 For each card, the individual must subjectively interpret the pictures which involves the individual taking their own experiences and feelings to create a story.
-Therefore, it is beneficial to look at the common themes in the stories’ content and structure to help make conclusions.
+Therefore, it is beneficial to look at the common themes in the stories' content and structure to help make conclusions.
 Murray states that in the stories built by the person being evaluated there is a hero with whom the subject identifies and to whom he attributes his own motivations.
-On the other hand, there are the characters that interact with this hero, and represent the real social and family environment of the person.
+However, there are the characters that interact with this hero, and represent the real social and family environment of the person.